It seems like pasta should be the simplest food in the world to cook, but paradoxically it’s the simplest food in the

 But surely pasta is just flour and water (and egg)?

 It follows that the faster the machine runs, then the cheaper they can make it.
 To make the machines run particularly quickly, many manufacturers coat the extrusion nozzles with Teflon.
 The result is that the pasta, once dried, has a very smooth, almost sealed surface at a microscopic level, and is therefore far less likely to absorb any of the other flavors in the dish.

-Pasta that has been extruded from more traditonal metal or ceramic nozzles is slower to make and therefore has to cost more, but will have a rougher texture, will absorb the taste of the sauce, and will therefore be more flavorful to eat as well as having a more interesting ‘mouthfeel’.
+Pasta that has been extruded from more traditonal metal or ceramic nozzles is slower to make and therefore costs more, but will have a rougher texture, will absorb the taste of the sauce, and will therefore be more flavorful to eat as well as having a more interesting ‘mouthfeel’.

 As for the shape: generally pastas with large holes in them are best for lumpy sauces like ragù (meat sauce); longer pasta is used for more sticky or creamy sauces.
 However this isn’t a hard and fast rule: in Rome you’ll find that tubular mezze maniche or penne are usually used for the four Roman pastas (carbonara, gricia, cacio e pepe, amatriciana) despite their not being particularly lumpy.